 The activities of the KCS will be implemented through structured continuous educational programs; clinical congresses and workshops; and policy changes organized through various committees with the goal of increasing access for all surgical patients, reducing complications, improving outcomes, and lowering cost of care for all.
 Read more about the KCS.

-North American Trade Organization (NATO) troops liberated Kosova in June 1999, although independence came only in 2008.
+North American Treaty Organization (NATO) troops liberated Kosova in June 1999, although independence came only in 2008.
 As a postconflict country, Kosova has been in continuous transition and has struggled to rebuild its medical system and research capacities.
 Kosova needs a new research infrastructure and modern surgical standards to advance its health care system to improve the quality of care for patients.

 Following the ACS model